If TCU Can Make Title Game, It's Possible for Anybody ... Even Hogs

 None of those title games have gone particularly well.

-But TCU has made a championship game in today's world, there is a path for anybody.
+But TCU has made a championship game in today's world.
+There's now a path for anybody.

-You just have to figure out a way and have the commitment from everybody to do it.
+You just have to figure out a way and have the commitment from everyone in the organization to do it.

 HOGS FEED: